Doping in sport: Athlete biological passport

 The athlete biological passport is a program that tracks the location of an athlete to combat doping in sports.
 This means that the athlete can be monitored and drug tested wherever they are and this data can be compared to the history of their doping test results.
 There is an ongoing discussion about how this measure can be seen as a violation of an individual's privacy.

-Re-testing of samples
+Retesting of samples

-According to Article 6.5 in the World Anti-Doping Code samples may be re-tested later.
-Samples from high-profile events, such as the Olympic Games, are now re-tested up to eight years later to take advantage of new techniques for detecting banned substances.
+According to Article 6.5 in the World Anti-Doping Code samples may be retested later.
+Samples from high-profile events, such as the Olympic Games, are now retested up to eight years later to take advantage of new techniques for detecting banned substances.

 Cheating the tests

 Athletes seeking to avoid testing positive use various methods.
 The most common methods include: